 The European Commission, with the Implementing Regulation 2021/1848 of October 21st, 2021, established, for EONIA-linked contracts which as of January 3rd, 2022 do not have fallback clauses or do not have robust fallback clauses (es., covering the permanent cessation of EONIA), a statutory replacement of EONIA with €STR plus a fixed spread adjustment of 8.5 basis points.
 The statutory replacement does not affect contracts that have been successfully renegotiated by January 3rd, 2022 to cater for the cessation of EONIA.

 LIBOR is one of the most widely used variable rates at global level and is currently calculated in London by the ICE Benchmark Administrator, on the basis of the values provided by the banks that contribute to the calculation of LIBOR, taking into account their own cost of collecting money on the wholesale market.
 It is calculated for different maturities (from 1d to 12M) and for five currencies (USD, GBP, EUR, JPY and CHF).

-In order to avoid disruptive effects on markets, it is necessary to ensure that LIBOR-linked contracts contain robust fallback clauses that allow for the identification of the applicable RFR at the time of LIBOR’s cessation.
+In order to avoid disruptive effects on markets, markets participant have conducted campaigns to increase awareness among clients and counterparties to modify existing LIBOR-linked contracts and have modified contracts standards in order to contain robust fallback clauses that allow for the identification of the applicable RFR at the time of LIBOR’s cessation.

 Fallback clauses in contracts